Swatto86/WinRDP/C_PROGRAMMING_BOOK.md

 # Chapter 23: RDP Connection Logic

+> **📝 What's New in WinRDP v2.0**
+>
+> This chapter has been updated to reflect new features:
+> - ✨ Persistent RDP files in AppData\Roaming (eliminates security warnings!)
+> - ✨ Filename sanitization for safe file creation
+> - ✨ Enhanced RDP settings (~40 optimized parameters)
+> - ✨ Integration with UpdateLastConnected() timestamp tracking
+> - ✨ Two-tier credential lookup with per-host support

+> **🔗 Related Chapters**
+>
+> - Chapter 19: UpdateLastConnected() called after successful connection
+> - Chapter 20: Two-tier credential system (per-host → global)
+> - Chapter 22: How hosts are selected from ListView

 **What You'll Learn:**
 - Creating RDP configuration files programmatically
+- **NEW: Persistent file storage** in AppData\Roaming (prevents security warnings)
+- **NEW: Filename sanitization** for hostname-to-filename conversion
 - Understanding the RDP file format
+- **NEW: Enhanced RDP settings** for optimal user experience
 - Launching external applications with ShellExecuteW
 - Implementing credential strategies (per-host vs. global)
-- Working with temporary files
-- Process management and cleanup
+- **NEW: Integrating with timestamp tracking** for connection history

 **Why It Matters:**
 This is the moment everything comes together!
 You've built the UI, stored credentials securely, and managed host lists.
 Now you'll implement the core functionality: launching RDP connections to servers.
-This chapter shows how to integrate with external applications (mstsc.exe) and work with file-based configuration.
+This chapter shows how to integrate with external applications (mstsc.exe), eliminate security warnings with persistent files, and track connection history.

 ## Introduction